 3.2.
 Tax return declaration formalities and payment of tax charges

-VAT is paid during the occurrence of the sale of the art work, by the buyer.
+Within the scope of taxation of acquisition & sale of artworks, VAT is paid during the occurrence of the sale of the artwork, by the buyer.

 Both the seller and the buyer, if they are subject to VAT and tax residents in France, have the obligation to declare such VAT (as revenue for the seller and as expense for the buyer) during the filling out of the CA3 declaration (monthly or quarterly) to their respective tax center (‟centre des impôts des entreprises”).